shukriadams/discord-giveawaybot/README.md

 ## Host your bot

 There are three ways to host your bot.
-In all cases, your should create a folder (this will be your bot's root folder).
-In this create a sub folder called "discord-giveawaybot", in this sub folder copy exampleSettings.json, rename it settings.json, open it with your favorite text editor, and add your Discord bot token (see above) to the "token" field.
+Regardless of which you use, you need to create a work folder where all volatile files are kept, and a settings file inside that folder.

+    # bot root folder. package.json etc lives here if you're not using the Docker solution
+    mkdir myBot

+    # bot work folder
+    mkdir myBot/discord-giveawaybot

+    # bot settings file
+    touch myBot/discord-giveawaybot/settings.json

+In the root of this Github project you'll find exampleSettings.json, copy its contents to your settings file, and replace "ADD YOUR BOT TOKEN HERE" with your own Discord bot token (see "Create your bot on Discord first" step above).

 ### 1) From Docker image

 Image on Docker hub : https://hub.docker.com/r/shukriadams/discord-giveawaybot/

-- Create a docker-compose.yml file
+- Create a docker-compose.yml file in your bot root folder

         version: "2"
         services: